stephaniehingtgen/Automated-CTF-Flag-Submitter/README.md

 # Automated-CTF-Flag-Submitter
-This automated flag submitter can automatically run your exploit, every tick, for the swpag client or it can run exploits at a given time interval and submit them given your commands.
-It enables you to send updates to a slack channel as well
+This automated flag submitter can automatically run your exploit at every tick for every target and submit your flags for you!
+This flag submitter was written for both swpag users and non-swpag users.
+It gives you the option to get all flag submission results sent to your slack channel and it logs everything for you!
+You also can ignore targets if you happen to make an alliance with another team.

 # Arguments
 This scripts give you a lot of options to enable this script to work for you and your team in whatever way you'd like so you can get back to hacking.